uwcse440/web-cse440-au17/_assignments/assignment3/index.md

 ## 3c: Usability Testing Check-In

 Due: {{ page.due_project_3c }}.

+The goal of this milestone is to document changes resulting from your inspection-based analyses and to begin usability testing of your revised prototype with participants.

 You received two heuristic evaluations of your paper prototype.
 If desired, you may also conduct a heuristic evaluation or cognitive walkthrough for your own paper prototype.